Getting Started with Escape¶

 Issue¶

-An Issue is a group of alerts (Vulnerability, Sensitive Data) —either from Inventory or DAST—clustered together for easier triage and management.
+An Issue is can be a Vulnerability, Sensitive Data Leak, etc, —either from ASM or DAST—clustered together for easier triage and management.
 A single Issue can represent multiple similar alerts (for example, the same vulnerability found on different endpoints of the same Service).
 See Vulnerability Management for more details.

 Sensitive Data¶